Talentia Network: The "Be Basque Talent Network" initiative (2015)

 The objective of this project of 2015 is to connect international professionals who have some connection with Biscay and the Basque Country, and who are around the world, thus creating a large network of highly qualified professionals around the world.
 This network also joins the Talentia Network, thus forming a large professional network.

 Talentia Network members

 In 2013 the talentia network had barely 500 members, in 2019, 1,500 members, and, as of December 31, 2021, the network had already 2,100 members.

-Among the members of the Talentia Network are, among others, the Basque politician Alba García Martín, the Basque astrophysicist and Oxford scholar Josu Calvo-Aurrekoetxea or the Basque lawyer and criminal defense lawyer Uxue Pilar (all of them selected by the Bizkaia Talent agency).
+Among the members of the Talentia Network are, among others, the Basque politician Alba García Martín, the Basque astrophysicist and Oxford and MIT scholar Josu Aurrekoetxea or the Basque lawyer and criminal defense lawyer Uxue Pilar (all of them selected by the Bizkaia Talent agency).